 Discuss the idea of a postnuptial agreement with your partner.
 You two need to work as a team in order to develop a fair agreement.
 It is best to address financial matters while parties are still in each other’s good graces, since the working parent is more likely to make sure his partner is protected financially.

 While preparing the postnup, it is recommended you take into consideration the amount of income you will lose, as well as how much time you intend to stay home.
 Will you reenter the workforce once your child or children reach middle school?
-Discussing the financial aspects of your marriage needs to be a top priority before you take the plunge and become a stay-at-home parent.
+Discussing the financial aspects of your marriage needs to be a top priority before you take the plunge and become a stay-at-home dad or mom.

 In order for a postnuptial agreement to be considered valid during a divorce case, each spouse must retain separate attorneys to either draft or review the document.
 Choosing to become a stay-at-home parent is admirable, but you need to be smart about it and make sure you are protected.
 For more information on the benefit of having a solid postnuptial agreement, contact the law firm of Brian D. Perskin & Associates P.C. to schedule a free consultation.